KartikKannapur/kartikkannapur.github.io/mooc.md

 #### Currently Learning:

-- Statistical Inference 2nd edition by Casella and Berger - Read from Notes
+- Statistical Inference 2nd edition by Casella and Berger - Read from Notes Lecture 15, 16 - Complete
+Other material on CI - Yet to Start
+Lecture 17 - Yet to Start

 - Applied Regression Analysis, 3rd Edition by Norman R. Draper, Harry Smith - Page 235 of 704